Ahmed-Nabil-31/sc-project3-IFN-I/peer_review/rebuttal_response.md

 > *Reviewer Comment*: "The reference section citation style is inconsistent."

 **Author Response**:
-We standardized all references in the bibliography and in-text citations to conform strictly to Nature Immunology guidelines (e.g., *Boukhaled et al. (2022)*).
+We standardized all references in the bibliography and in-text citations in APA 7th format.

 ---